Josh Pierson: Sportscar career

-2022: LMP2 Debut
+2022: LMP2 debut

 On August 17, 2021, United Autosports announced that it had signed Pierson to compete in the LMP2 category of the 2022 FIA World Endurance Championship.
-This would make Pierson the youngest ever driver to compete in the 24 Hours of Le Mans.
+This would make Pierson the youngest ever driver to compete in the 24 Hours of Le Mans at 16 years and 119 days.
 Having gathered some prototype racing experience at the 24 Hours of Daytona and two rounds of the Asian Le Mans Series, where he managed to take two victories in as many starts, Pierson won his debut race at the 1000 Miles of Sebring alongside teammates Oliver Jarvis and Paul di Resta.
 With the team having controlled the race before an untimely red flag brought a premature end to proceedings, Pierson became the youngest race winner in series history.
 Following a points-scoring round in Spa, Pierson claimed the record of being the youngest starter at Le Mans and ended up finishing sixth.
 More points were scored in the subsequent two races, which brought the No. 23 United crew into outside contention for the LMP2 title come the 8 Hours of Bahrain.
 Despite finishing second during the race, the result would only yield third in the teams' championship for Pierson and Jarvis, though the American would receive an award for being the "Revelation of the Year" of the 2022 WEC campaign.

-Parallel to his WEC commitments, the youngster also partook in a full-time campaign in the IMSA SportsCar Championship as part of the PR1/Mathiasen Motorsports team.
+Parallel to his WEC commitments, Pierson also partook in a full-time campaign in the IMSA SportsCar Championship as part of the PR1/Mathiasen Motorsports team.
 Pierson finished sixth in the drivers' standings, having gotten a podium finish at the season-ending Petit Le Mans race.